nehaacharyab/EmployeeMetricsReport/README.md

 # Big Company Model

-This project contains the model classes for a company's staff management system.
+This project is a staff metrics analysis system for a large company.
 It is written in Java and uses Maven for dependency management.
+The system generates a report of employees
+- who have a reporting line which is too long and the reporting line length
+- Overpaid managers and the overpayment amount
+- Underpaid managers and the underpaid amount

+The outcome of the report is printed to the console.

 ## Project Structure

 The project follows a standard Maven project structure.
-The main code is located in the `src/main/java` directory.
+The main code is located in the src/main/java directory.

-The model classes are located in the `org.bigcompany.model` package and include:

-- `Employee.java`: Represents an employee in the company.
-- `Manager.java`: Represents a manager in the company.
-A manager is also an employee, but has additional properties and methods.
-- `CompanyStaff.java`: An interface that both `Employee` and `Manager` classes implement.
+The project is divided into several packages:

+- org.bigcompany.model: Contains the model classes, including Employee.java, Manager.java, and CompanyStaff.java.
+- org.bigcompany.service: Contains service classes like EmployeeService.java that contain the business logic of the application.
+- org.bigcompany.dao: Contains data access object classes like EmployeeCSVLoader.java for reading employee data from CSV files.

 ## Assumptions